nmanumr/nmanumr.com/projects/gwbasic.net.md

   - name: "C#"
     weight: "98.6"
 ---
-Easy Basic is a free educational app developed with the aim to help computer science students to overcome fundamental problems in learning program comprehension.
+GwBasic.Net is an free .net based IDE for gwbasic developed with an aim to provided a graphics based interface to help the gwbasic users to overcome the difficulty in writing and executing gwbasic code.
-Easy Basic can provide a complete modren envirnoment to write and execute GwBasic program.
-Easy Basic will able to visualize execution of GwBasic programming language as GwBasic programming language is adopted by all major computer science institutes as introductory programming language.

-Teachers can also use EasyBasic to teach programming comprehension in class rooms.
-Easy Basic will be a best alternative for traditional teaching techniques, soon.

-This project is built using Electron.js and is the continuity of [GwBasic.Net](http://www.github.com/naumanumer/gwbasic.net).
+This project is built using C# winform and is the base project of [Easy Basic](http://www.github.com/naumanumer/easybasic).

 <div style="margin:50px 0">
 <div class="container" style="margin:0;">